 Most iconic moment: Captain Mokoto’s stealth-camo assassination mission at the start of the film.
 Tumbling from a roof like a ballerina, planting an explosive headshot like the crack marksman she is, then falling away, shimmering like a Predator.
 It’s a hell of a cool operation.

-The movie: One of the purest, most downright likeable comedies ever made –as well as one of the best sci-fi movies – the size of Bill and Ted’s heart makes it a classic.
-Following two academically challenged but winsomely well-meaning teenagers on a time-travelling journey to pass their high school history test - seeing them make friends with Socrates, Billy the Kid, Joan of Arc, and a very crotchety Napoleon along the way - the film isn’t just brilliantly fun (and funny) throughout, but it’s always very careful indeed to make sure that we’re always laughing with our heroes, not at them.
+The movie: One of the purest, most downright likeable comedies ever made – as well as one of the best sci-fi movies – the size of Bill and Ted’s heart makes it a classic.
+Following two academically challenged but winsomely well-meaning teenagers on a time-travelling adventure to pass their high school history test – a journey that sees them make friends with Socrates, Billy the Kid, Joan of Arc, and a very crotchety Napoleon along the way – the film isn’t just brilliantly fun (and funny) throughout, but it’s always very careful indeed to make sure that we’re always laughing with our heroes, not at them.
 It might seem a simple film on the surface, but creating something so innocent and cynicism-free around a concept like this takes a heck of an amount of skill.